 What Is Structural Load?

-The main reason behind the failure of any structure is load-carrying capacity is low as compared to the actual load applying to the structure.
+The main reason behind the failure of any structure is that load-carrying capacity is low as compared to the actual load applied to the structure.
 The structural load may be Compression, Tension, and Shear in nature.

 1. Dead load